bdanzi/trackingvertexing/README.md

-# CMS Data Analysis School Tracking and Vertexing Short Exercise
+# 2023 FNAL CMS Data Analysis School Tracking and Vertexing Short Exercise

 This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.